confluentinc/ksql/docs-md/tutorials/basics-local.md

 --------------------------------------------------------------
 ```

-By default, KSQL hides internal / system topics.
+By default, KSQL hides internal and system topics.
 Use the SHOW ALL TOPICS
 statement to see the full list of topics in the Kafka cluster:

 ```sql